Philosophy

 Conflict Resolution

 I believe that conflicts can be resolved most effectively by identifying problems clearly, generating solutions creatively, and choosing solutions cooperatively.
 I am committed to using this approach with both children and parents, and to teaching children how to use this approach to solve their own problems as well.
+Of course, infants and toddlers are limited in their ability to engage in conflict resolution, but I try to respect their wishes as well as I can in resolving problems.
+My goal is always to find a solution that works best for everyone.

 Fairness